OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 1. Enter the authenticated feed URL.
 1. Click **SAVE**.

-Once added, the TeamCity feed will appear in the NuGet feed list:
+Once added, the TeamCity feed will appear in the NuGet feed list.

 You can use the *Test* link to make sure that the NuGet package is available, before creating your Octopus project: